Skip to content

 • Optional: Docker or another OCI runtime when using the container image.

-• Optional: MkDocs Material for local docs builds.
+• Optional: Astro Starlight for local docs builds.

 • Optional: one or more AI coding tools supported by slipway init --tools.